dheero/OBF.github.io/wiki/Membership.md

 The eligibility criteria are met by anyone who is "interested in the business of OBF", and there are no dues at present.
-You can join throughout the year by filling out the application form and mailing it to the OBF.
+You can join throughout the year by filling out the
+\[\[Image:OBF\_Membership\_Form.pdf application form\] and mailing it to the OBF.
 The best time and place to join though is at the annual BOSC conference, because attendees are automatically deemed eligible based on the fact that they attend BOSC, and forms may just be dropped off at a designated place or with any Board member.